Kaushikk369/Projects/README.md

  **Load, clean, and explore Super Bowl data in the age of soaring ad costs and flashy halftime shows.**
 ## Project 2-
 ## [The Android App Market on Google Play](https://github.com/Kaushiksshinde/Projects/tree/master/The%20Android%20App%20Market%20on%20Google%20Play)
+**Load, clean, and visualize scraped Google Play Store data to understand the Android app market.**